dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 Selectors can also be nested.

-CSS selectors are important in Dart programs because you use them with query() and queryAll() to get matching elements from the DOM.
+CSS selectors are important in Dart programs because you use them with querySelector() and querySelectorAll() to get matching elements from the DOM.
-Most often Dart programs use ID selectors with query() and class selectors with queryAll().
+Most often Dart programs use ID selectors with querySelector() and class selectors with querySelectorAll().

 Here are some examples of CSS selectors: